sailfishos-chum/main/Retiring_Packages.md

 This causes the issue that Chum is suddenly in violation of the agreement that no Sailfish OS upstream packages be published on it.

-Still, the package is publiched on Chum, other software may depend on it, and usually it's beneficial to keep it there, and continue to offer it for older OS releases.
+Still, the package is published on Chum, other software may depend on it, and usually it's beneficial to keep it there, and continue to offer it for older OS releases.